 Concentration: Nurse Anesthesia - Online & Campus Based - Visit Website

-Rhode Island College offers a distinctive BSN to DNP Nurse Anesthesia program, the only one in Rhode Island.
-Designed for experienced critical care nurses, this specialized doctorate prepares advanced practice professionals to become certified nurse anesthetists.
-Students gain comprehensive training through collaboration with St. Joseph Hospital School of Nurse Anesthesia, ensuring world-class education in state-of-the-art facilities.
-The program requires a minimum 3.0 GPA, one year of critical care experience, and current nursing licensure.
-Graduates are eligible to sit for the National Board of Certification and Recertification for Nurse Anesthetists exam, positioning them for high-demand healthcare roles.
+Rhode Island College's BSN to DNP Nurse Anesthesia program stands out as the only one of its kind in Rhode Island, tailored for critical care nurses aspiring to become certified nurse anesthetists.
+This hybrid program, in collaboration with St. Joseph Hospital School of Nurse Anesthesia, provides rigorous training in anesthesia care.
+Admission requires a 3.0 GPA, one year of critical care experience, and an active nursing license.
+Graduates are eligible for the National Board of Certification and Recertification for Nurse Anesthetists exam.
+The program emphasizes hands-on experience in state-of-the-art facilities, preparing students for high-demand roles in anesthesia care.

 Choosing a DNP Program